Cargo compatibility and reactivity for ships carrying dangerous chemicals in bulk

 molecules.

-Toxic vs edible products
+Toxic vs Edible Products

 Toxic products must never get mixed into edible products for human or cattle feed!
 In this case minor seepages